kbase/relation_engine_importers/README.md

 # Biochemistry data importer for ArangoDB

-This is an experimental utility that imports biochemistry data and into an ArangoDB graph.
+This is an experimental utility that imports biochemistry data into an ArangoDB graph.

 ## Setup